-Geo-restore is available only for SQL databases or managed instances configured with geo-redundant backup storage.
+- Geo-restore is available only for SQL databases or managed instances configured with geo-redundant backup storage.
 If you are not currently using geo-replicated backups for a database, you can change this by configuring backup storage redundancy.

 You can restore a database on any SQL Database server or an instance database on any managed instance in any Azure region from the most recent geo-replicated backups.
 Geo-restore uses a geo-replicated backup as its source.
 You can request geo-restore even if the database or datacenter is inaccessible due to an outage.